 San Antonio Business Owner Pleads Guilty to Wire Fraud

 Kenneth William Griffin, 61, of San Antonio, entered a guilty plea on March 28, 2013 to Wire Fraud in a case relating to Texas Sales and Use Tax collected by his business.
-Sentencing is expected this fall.
+The case is set for sentencing in April 2014.

 According to court documents, Griffin, who also uses the name Ted Baker, is the owner of The Restaurant Repair Company (TRRC), a business located in San Antonio that performs restaurant equipment service, sales, and installation.
 The company is required by Texas law to collect sales tax on the sales and services it provides, to file tax returns regularly, and remit the collected sales tax to the Comptroller.